 Traditional antivirus program do not identify or block most ransomware as they work on the blacklisting principle.
 Antivirus companies maintain a database of the definition of viruses and other malware.
 Every new file that enters the system is matched against the database and if it not in the list then it is allowed.
 Most new malware and ransomware are zero-day threats, which means that the definition of these threats does not exist in any database.
 Traditional antivirus programs will allow these zero-day threats into the system, and the malware infection will be successful.

 The only way to stop zero-day threats would be to consider all new files as “unknown”, and all such files are allowed to execute in a “contained” environment from where they will not be able to infect the other data on the device.
 This system of containerization (automatic containment) effectively protects the system/device against all unknowns and zero-day exploits.
-In fact, containerization is the only way to ensure security for financial transactions, as lack of security could lead to theft of financial data.
+In fact, containerization is the only way to ensure data security for financial transactions, as lack of security could lead to theft of financial data.
 A successful ransomware attack on financial firms could get all the financial data get locked or encrypted.
 Financial data is valuable and its implications could be disastrous for the financial firm.